oVirt/ovirt-site/source/feature/gluster-arbiter-volume.html.md

 Arbiter volume is a replica 3 volumes with 3rd brick being an arbiter brick.
 Arbiter brick will store only metadata so it will not require the same storage capacity as other bricks.
 In a way, it helps to get the benefits of Replica 3 (specially avoiding split-brain) volume with one arbiter brick.
 After introduction of this feature, user will be able to do following things from oVirt.

-1. Create Gluster Arbiter Volumes 2.
-Sync and Manage the Arbiter Volumes created in Gluster CLI
+*   Create Gluster Arbiter Volumes
+*   Sync and Manage the Arbiter Volumes created in Gluster CLI

 # Design

+### DB Changes

+*   Add 'arbiter_count' column to gluster_volumes table.
+Arbiter count will be 1 in case of Arbiter volume and it will be 0 in all other cases.
+*   Add 'is_arbiter' column to gluster_volume_bricks table.
+This will be true for arbiter bricks.
+Every third brick in the arbiter volume will be arbiter brick.
+But this can change any time.

 ### User Experience and control flows